Rainwater Management Plan

 • $34.9 million to clean out sediment from the town’s 67 stormwater management ponds

-• $293 million for upgrades to the storm sewer network in 42 areas to protect about 5,000 Oakville properties
+• $293 million for upgrades to the stormwater network in 42 areas to increase protection for about 5,000 Oakville properties

 • $29.6 million to implement infrastructure upgrades to protect flood plain areas alongside various creeks.